Admiral of the Fleet (Royal Navy): Eighteenth and nineteenth centuries

 The Restoration era brought a general reorganisation of naval ranks and structure, including formalisation of the admiral of the fleet role.
-In a break with tradition the rank was awarded to the most senior Admiral of the Red, who retained this substantive rank while also serving as Admiral of the Fleet.
+In a break with tradition the rank was awarded to the most senior admiral of the red, who retained this substantive rank while also serving as admiral of the Fleet.
 Appointments were for life, remunerated via a £5 daily stipend and an annual allowance of £1,014 for the hiring and maintenance of servants.
 It was intended that only one officer would hold the rank at any time, with their presence aboard any naval vessel to be denoted by the flying of the Royal Standard from the main mast.

-The ranks of Admiral of the Fleet and Admiral of the Red were formally separated from 1805, with an announcement in the London Gazette that "His Majesty [has] been pleased to order the Rank of Admirals of the Red to be restored" in His Majesty's Navy..." as a separate role.
+The ranks of admiral of the Fleet and admiral of the red were formally separated from 1805, with an announcement in the London Gazette that "His Majesty [has] been pleased to order the Rank of Admirals of the Red to be restored" in His Majesty's Navy..." as a separate role.
 The same Gazette promoted 22 men to that rank.
-From the nineteenth century onward there were also occasional variations to the previous requirement that only one Admiral of Fleet could serve at one time.
+From the nineteenth century onward there were also occasional variations to the previous requirement that only one admiral of Fleet could serve at one time.
 In 1821 George IV appointed Sir John Jervis as a second admiral of the fleet, to balance the Duke of Wellington's promotion as a second Field Marshal in the British Army.
 In 1830 King William IV increased the number of admirals of the fleet to three, though these additional lifetime postings subsequently lapsed.
 Between 1854 and 1857 there was no admiral of the fleet at all as the most senior naval officer of the time – Admiral of the Red Thomas Le Marchant Gosselin – was mentally ill and had not served at sea for forty-five years.
 In deference to Gosselin's seniority the position was instead left vacant until his death in 1857, whereupon it was filled by Admiral Charles Ogle.

-In practice the rank had lost its formal authority from 1828, when the professional head of the Royal Navy was given the title of First Naval Lord (renamed First Sea Lord in 1904).
-Thereafter it was periodically granted to retiring First Naval Lords as an honorary promotion, only passing to the most senior Admiral if there was no other candidate.
-On occasion even this seniority principle was abandoned, as on the death of Provo Wallis in 1892 when the promotion went to John Edmund Commerell rather than the senior Algernon Frederick Rous de Horsey.